Healthier spaces. Healthier people.

 The hospitality industry knows the importance of cleaning facilities after each guest.
 With the COVID-19 pandemic, the cleaning process just became the most important aspect of their job.
 Whether it’s a hotel, restaurant, or bar making sure surfaces are cleaned with a spray and rag, cleaning has always been part of the job.
 Now that the hospitality industry is in the midst of a pandemic there have been changes in housekeeping, food safety and guest check-in and out.
 It is estimated that the hospitality industry as a whole has lost around 7 million in revenue since the start of the COVID-19 pandemic.

-Keeping Employees and Customers Safe
+Keeping Restaurants and Hotels Safe

 Shelborne South Beach – Reopens: Cleaned with Confidence

-In preparation for its reopening on October 1, 2020, the Shelborne South Beach is taking steps to ensure the safety of its guests and staff with the launch of their new “cleaned with confidence” seal of assurance.
+In preparation for its reopening on October 1, 2020, the Shelborne South Beach is taking steps to ensure the safety of its guests and staff with the launch of its new “cleaned with confidence” seal of assurance.
 The hotel has been closely monitoring the Centers for Disease Control and Prevention and World Health Organization’s statements regarding the COVID-19 and is working hard to ensure that all guidelines on hygiene and cleanliness are met, using cutting-edge EMist equipment to clean guestrooms and public areas, while also deploying hand sanitizers.

-During this time and going forward, the hotel has increased the frequency of cleaning and disinfecting public spaces, with a focus on high-touch areas such as the counter at the front desk, elevators (and elevator buttons), door handles, public bathrooms, the fitness center and even room keys.
-The hotel’s housekeeping staff also performs a deep cleaning of guestrooms, with particular attention paid to remote controls, light switches, lamps and bathroom fixtures, leaving no detail unsanitized.
+During this time and going forward, the hotel has increased the frequency of cleaning and disinfecting public spaces, with a focus on high-touch areas such as the counter at the front desk, elevators (and elevator buttons), door handles, public bathrooms, the fitness center, and even room keys.
+The hotel’s housekeeping staff also performs a deep cleaning of guestrooms, with particular attention paid to remote controls, light switches, lamps, and bathroom fixtures, leaving no detail unsanitized.

 Hotels saw their average occupancy in March go from close to 68% in 2019 to around 39% in 2020.
 They now are releasing new cleanliness protocol programs that include sanitization stations, reducing the number of high touch areas, and sealing rooms with tape that signals they have been disinfected.
 Pricing flexibility in pricing, and social distance friendly meal services have been added as well.